dssg/repo-scraper/README.md

 #repo_scraper

-Check your projects for possible data/password leaks.
+Check your projects for possible password (or other sensitive data) leaks.

 ##Example